RIT-EVT/telemetry-database/Rampup/README.md

 9. Congrats you have cloned the repo.
 At this point it is customary to stand up, raise your hands above your head and say "I have cloned the repo!"
 10. Now create and enter a folder named rampup.
 If you do not do this it will definitely break things...
 11. Run the following command `npx create-react-app rampup-client`.
 This will create a new react folder called rampup-client and should take a little while sit back and chat with your neighbor if they don't smell too bad.
-12. In the cmd write the following: `npm install reactstrap react react-dom` This will install the npm depenencies we use for development.
+12. In the cmd write the following: `npm install reactstrap react react-dom` This will install the npm dependencies we use for development.
 This can take a while.
-When it tells you we have vulnerabilities... no we dont (don't worry about it these are expected).
+When it tells you we have vulnerabilities... no we don't (don't worry about it these are expected).
 13. Next run this command `npm install --save bootstrap`.
 14. In the new rampup-client folder navigate to the index.js file and add this to the top with the other imports `import 'bootstrap/dist/css/bootstrap.min.css'`
-15. You have officialy set up your react project, great job!
+15. You have officially set up your react project, great job!
 Similar to before you may now stand up, raise both hands once more and say "I have finished Part 1 of rampup!" and someone will come over to check your work.

 ### Part 2
 #### Starting off